eugenp/tutorials/core-java-modules/core-java-networking/README.md

 ## Core Java Networking

-This module contains articles about core Java networking
+This module contains articles about networking in Java

 ### Relevant Articles